Consent and boundaries in bodywork. You are in control here.

 - Maintain professional boundaries and draping

-- Don't pressure you to book or commit to packages
+- Do not pressure you to book or commit to packages

 - Refer to other providers when appropriate